 Our stones also retain the heat of the day and radiate it towards the plants during the night- much like hot water bottles.
 This is especially important during the fall in our desert climate, which involves particularly warm days and cool nights.

-Though our original home property was cleared of its river stones (with a stoneboat), new rocks are always working their way up to the surface, making rock-picking a fairly common event.
-What rocks donÕt fit under the plants get piled on the edges of the vineyards.
+Though our vineyards were at one point cleared of river stones (with a stoneboat), new rocks are always working their way up to the surface, making rock-picking a fairly common event.
+What rocks don't fit under the plants get piled on the edges of the vineyards.
 We are fortunate to have tractors and buckets in helping us do this work, but it largely remains the same as 75 years ago; a good shovel and some shoulder muscles are a necessity.